Children & Families

 Look for our Children & Family Worship Resources Station in the Narthex as you enter.
 You’ll find children’s bulletin designed to correlate with the lessons being read during services each Sunday and a bin of books to choose from with toddlers through elementary ages in mind.
 Please enjoy these resources to use during our worship services!

-Nursery Care is available from 8:30 – 12:15 for infants through 4-year-olds.
-Throughout the morning, our loving nursery staff reads terrific bible storybooks and good literature, lead singing, and have centers open that invite open-ended play including art, drama, sensory, library, blocks, sensory, playdoh, and more.
+Following the developmental needs of each age group, our loving nursery staff directed by Paula Guajardo, prepares rooms that offer engaging play.
+Throughout the morning, staff members read terrific bible storybooks and good literature, lead singing, and have centers open that invite open-ended play including art, drama, sensory, library, blocks, sensory, playdoh, and more.

 Pre-K through 5th grade formation